nebullii/narrative/README.md

 ## 📝 Making Changes

-1. Update `.claude/spec.md` with new features
-2. Tell Claude: `"Read .claude/spec.md and implement [feature]"`
-3. Test locally
+1. Make your edits in `app/`, `components/`, or `data/`
+2. Run the dev server and test locally
-4. Iterate
+3. Iterate

 ## 🚢 Deployment